And it is a hard job selling my fellow Americans on the moral superiority of personal liberty and its main ingredient, limited government.

 That's right.

-That's my opinion too.
+That's my opinion, too.

-Yeah, I c I call them just big rats.
+Yeah, I call them just big rats.

 Dr. Williams.

-Yes thanks for having me on.
+Thanks for having me on.

-Yeah, it's uh it's it's uh it's an issue in economics.
+Yeah, it's an issue in economics.

-But what I would like to what I would like to point out is nobody says the plain fact of that little bit of information, and that is the government lies to us every day.
+What I would like to point out is nobody says the plain fact of that little bit of information, and that is the government lies to us every day.

-Well, see but a lot of people go for this.
+But a lot of people go for this.

-Well I would like to hear more of that.
+I would like to hear more of that.

-Well and you mentioned that a key component of personal liberty is limited government.
+And you mentioned that a key component of personal liberty is limited government.

 And I would submit that a more important key component of personal liberty is personal responsibility.

-Well, that's right, because when when people can't take care of themselves or they are not willing to take care of themselves, they ask for government to come along, and and when government comes along, it means fewer freedoms.
+Well, that's right, because when people can't take care of themselves or they are not willing to take care of themselves, they ask for a government to come along.

-So we could limit government all we want, but until people get it through their heads that they're responsible for their own conditions and it's not the other way around, then you know the government will just continue to grow.
+So we could limit government all we want, but until people get it through their heads that they're responsible for their own conditions and it's not the other way around, then the government will just continue to grow.

-That that's absolutely right.
+That's absolutely right.

-And matter of fact, when people say uh this whole issue about the incidence of taxes, and I always point out that it's only people who pay taxes, not legal fictions such as corporations.
+And matter of fact, when people say this whole issue about the incidence of taxes, and I always point out that it's only people who pay taxes, not legal fictions such as corporations, I say, well, what would you say to a politician?

 I'm just going to tax your land.

-See, land only people pay taxes, the person who owns the land.
+See, land, only people pay taxes, the person who owns the land.

 They say, let's get big business.

-Uh and because if we tax big business, there'll be more money for government to have more money to give us, and we won't have to shell any money out of our pocket, and they're just not really seeing the light of the day.
+And because if we tax big business, there'll be more money for the government to have, more money to give us, and we won't have to shell any money out of our pocket.

 But thanks a lot for calling in, and we'll take some of your calls after this.

-Look, with global warming, these politicians can do anything control our lives.
+Look, with global warming, these politicians can do anything, control our lives.

 For example, I believe it's Holland.